-Energy savings: One of the best things about the 24ABC6 is its high-efficiency rating and energy saving capabilities, and it delivers this thanks to the more efficient scroll compressor and a properly matched evaporator coil.
-And if you pair the 24ABC6 with Carrier’s Côr thermostat, then you can better manage the system’s energy use and comfort settings.
-The 24ABC6 is also compatible with the IdealHumidity system, which will lower humidity levels, make your home more comfortable, reduce the strain on your cooling system, and increase the longevity of your air conditioner.
+Energy savings: One of the best things about the 24ABC6 is its high-efficiency rating and energy saving capabilities.
+It delivers this thanks to the more efficient scroll compressor and a properly matched evaporator coil.
+And if you pair the 24ABC6 with a smart thermostat, then you can better manage the system’s energy use and comfort settings.

 Other Key Features

-- Requires Puron refrigerant that doesn’t deplete the ozone
+- Requires Puron refrigerant that doesn’t deplete ozone

-Even Carrier’s Comfort models like the 24ABC6 have 10-year limited parts and compressor warranties, provided you register the unit within three months of installation.
-And if you like the idea of additional coverage, you can also purchase their labour warranty.
+Carrier’s Comfort models like the 24ABC6 have 10-year limited parts and compressor warranties, provided you register the unit within three months of installation.

 Comparable Models by Carrier

-Model Comparison by Price: Comfort 24ABC6 versus Performance 24ACB3
+Model Comparison by Price: Comfort 24ABC6 versus Performance 14 Compact 24AHA4

-Model Comparison by Features: Comfort 24ABC6 versus Infinity 24ANB6
+Model Comparison by Features: Comfort 24ABC6 versus Infinity 26 with Greenspeed® Intelligence 24VNA6

 Model Comparison by Tier: Comfort 24ABC6 versus Comfort 24ABB3

-The Comfort 24ABC6 is at the high end of Carrier’s low-tier Comfort line, so it’s the most advanced air conditioner in this series.
-When compared to the most economical model in Carrier’s line, the Comfort 24ABB3, the difference is clear.
-The 24ABB3 doesn’t have ENERGY STAR certification and only has a SEER rating of 13, so even though you might save a few hundred dollars on the initial purchase price, you'll end up paying more in the long run on energy bills when compared to the slightly more expensive 24ABC6.
+The Comfort 13 doesn’t have ENERGY STAR certification and only has a SEER rating of 13, so even though you might save a few hundred dollars on the initial purchase price, you’ll end up paying more in the long run on energy bills when compared to the slightly more expensive Comfort 16.